-1. A total of 9 studies were appraised for the health outcome category (HOC) Immunotoxicity.
+1. A total of 9 studies were appraised for the HOC Immunotoxicity.
 Details of the appraisal are in Annex B.

-2. The following Cluster (C) asthma/allergy and exposure periods (Exp) childhood and pregnancy were brought forward for weight of evidence (WoE) analysis.
-The main information extracted from the studies are summarised in Annex C (EFSA, 2021), the outcome of the WoE is described below and in Table format in Annex D (EFSA, 2021).
+The following Cluster (C) asthma/allergy and exposure periods (Exp) childhood and pregnancy were brought forward for weight of evidence (WoE) analysis.
+The main information extracted from the studies are summarised in Annex C (EFSA), the outcome of the WoE is described below and in Table format in Annex D (EFSA).